davdar/maam/writeup/pldi15.markdown

 The interpreter looks deterministic, however the nondeterminism is abstracted away behind `↑ₚ` and monadic bind.

 In generalizing the semantics to account for nondeterminism, updates to both the value and continuation store must merge rather than strong update.
-This is because we placed no restriction on the semantics for `Time`, and we must preserve soundness in the presence of reused addresses.
+This is because we place no restriction on the semantics for `Time`, and we must preserve soundness in the presence of reused addresses.
 Our interpreter is therefore operating over a modified state space:
 `````indent```````````````````````````````````````
 σ  ∈ Store  : Addr → Val